PersiaML/tutorials/src/customization/index.md

 ```
 ## Build PERSIA Runtime Image Locally

 Persia runtime image can be biult from local.
-Both kubernetes and docker-compose can use your customized docker image.
+You can use your customized docker image to launch a PERSIA training task by both kubernetes and docker-compose.

-Use following instructions to build persia-runtime-image.
+Use following instructions to build persia-runtime-image:

 ```bash
 git clone https://github.com/PersiaML/PERSIA.git